thoglu/mc_uncertainty/README.md

 Some examples are collected in the Jupyter notebooks.
 The formulas are partially implemented in c to speed up calculation but can be called via cython.
 The scripts also include some functions which implement different ways to calculate the fourth Lauricella function FD or the Carlson-R function.

-Installation (cython): python setup.py build_ext --inplace
+Installation (cython): in folder llh_defs, call "python setup.py build_ext --inplace", if necessary rename .so files to "llh_fast.so" and "poisson_gamma_mixtures.so"

-Questions: thorsten.gluesenkamp@fau.de
+Requirements: The code should work with python 2.X and 3.X and should not require external packages other than scipy/numpy

+Questions/Something does not work out of the box: thorsten.gluesenkamp@fau.de